Manaslu Circuit Trek - 12 Days

 Trek to Samdo

-The Manaslu region is very close to Tibet and you need a special restricted permit due the proximity from the border.
-Trekkers can take a side trip from Samdo to the Tibetan Border which is just a 7-8 hours hike away.
+The Manaslu region is very close to Tibet, and you need a special restricted permit due to the proximity to the border.
+Trekkers can take a side trip from Samdo to the Tibetan Border, which is just a 7-8-hour hike away.

 About Samdo Village and Teahouses